pambros/CNN-2D-X-Ray-Catheter-Detection/README.md

 TrainCatheterSegmentationRedirect.bat
 ````

 The training lasts about ~25 min.
 The last output of Keras is something like this: `Epoch 300/300 5s - loss: -9.4055e-01 - DiceCoef: 0.9406 - val_loss: -8.8376e-01 - val_DiceCoef: 0.8838`.
 A 0.94 DICE coefficient for the training set and 0.88 for the evaluation set.
-The best weight (giving the best DICE) for the train set `generated/bestTrainWeight.h5` and the test set `generated/bestTestWeight.h5` are saved.
+The best weights (giving the best DICE) for the train set `generated/bestTrainWeight.h5` and the test set `generated/bestTestWeight.h5` are saved.

 Finally after the training, we test the full catheter/guidewire extraction method (neural network, skeletonization and spline extraction).